OF QUALITY FOSTER CARE POLICY

 · Access to and receipt of information and services as soon as practicable after the screening and assessment process identifies a need: this includes necessary medical, emotional, psychological, psychiatric, and educational evaluations and treatment.

-· Access to and participation in religious and/or cultural activities, taking the foster parent’s schedule and resources into consideration.
+· Access to and participation in religious or cultural activities, taking the foster parent’s schedule and resources into consideration.

 · Adequate food, necessities, and shelter, including special dietary needs, school supplies, clothing, and hygiene products.